 1/2 pound ground veal

-1/2 cup fresh bread crumbs or panko
+1/2 cup fresh bread or saltine cracker crumbs or panko

 1/2 cup finely chopped yellow or white onion